 3

-Introduction to methods of inputting and manipulating information in BIM through parametric and visual programming, and methods of materializing BIM information through rapid prototyping and digital fabrication.
+Introduction to methods of inputting and manipulating information in BIM through parametric and visual programming, and method of materializing BIM information through rapid prototyping and digital fabrication.
 The implications of BIM workflows on the practice of building design and construction are explored.

 ARC5053